instill-ai/python-sdk/README.md

   ...
 ```

-> [!NOTE]
-> You will want to have exactly one instance named `default`.
+You will want to have exactly one instance named `default`.
 The SDK will attempt to connect to this instance initially, and later on you can swtich to other instances you specified in the config.

 Example: